If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 - Recorded team introduction videos

-- Created before/after lifestyle photos (old plastic vs. new product)
+- Created before/after lifestyle photos

 - Filmed customer testimonials